Impressionism, the partakers of the expositions:

 Berthe Morisot and Edouard Manet:

 In 1868 Fantin-Latour introduced Edouard Manet to Berthe Morisot.
 Soon afterwards she became his model.
-Manet made 11 portraits of her.
+(Duret writes they both copied in 1861 in The Louvre, that they made acquintance in 1865 and 1868 onwards she frequently worked together; R7,p202/3) Manet made 11 portraits of her and exhibited 1 at the Salon of 1869 and 1 in 1873.
 Manet gave Berthe advice and encouragement, but she never was his pupil.
+Under the influence of Manet Morisot began to paint portraits (R7,p207).
 Otherwise Morisot inspired also Manet.
 It was Morisot who inspired Manet to paint in the open air (R42,p48;R93,p9R16,p247).
 It seems that Manet took an interest in Morisot her judgement on his works (R93,p10).
-They occasionally painted the same subjects.
-(R42,p15+16;R93,p9).
+They occasionally painted the same subjects (R42,p15+16;R93,p9;R7,p204).

-Morisot showed 7 works at the 6th ‘impressionist’ exposition 1881, including 2 pastels.
+Morisot showed 7+1hc=8 works at the 6th ‘impressionist’ exposition 1881, including probably 5 pastels.

-Account of the exhibited works (references, translations, info, discussion, location on Google-maps)
+See link for an Account of the exhibited works (references, translations, info, discussion, location on Google-maps).

 Berthe Morisot and Eugène Manet: